18F/handbook/_pages/general-information-and-resources/glossary.md

 - **BOC** - Budget Object Code.
 Used for accounting.

+- **BPR** - Business Process Reengineering.
+This is when an organization designs new workflows to update or replace existing workflows.

 - **CALC** - Contract-Awarded Labor Category.

 - **CI/CD** - Continuous Integration/Continuous Deployment.
 Automated software testing (CI) practiced along with automated deployment of frequent, small changes to software (CD).